Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ## Bacteria are even smarter than we thought

 If you closely examine the video above, then you may be curious about the way that bacteria turn around and head back toward the attractant.
 When they reorient, their behavior appears more intelligent than simply walking in a random direction.
-The reason for this behavior of the bacteria is that like most things in biology, the reality of the system that we are studying turns out to be more complex than we might imagine.
+As is often true in biology, the reality of the system that we are studying turns out to be more complex than we might at first imagine.

 The direction of bacterial reorientation is not completely random, but rather follows a normal distribution with mean of 68° and standard deviation of 36°[^Berg1972].
 That is, the bacterium typically does not tend to make as drastic of a change to its orientation as it would in a pure random walk, which would on average have a change in orientation of 90°.

-Yet recent research has shown that the direction of the bacterium's reorientation also depends on whether the cell is traveling in the correct direction.[^Saragosti2011] If the bacterium is moving up an attractant gradient, then it makes much smaller changes in its reorientation angle.
-This allows the cell to stay straight if it is moving in the correct direction but also turn around quickly if it starts heading in the wrong direction.
-We can even see this behavior in the video above, in which bacteria traveling toward the attractant make only very slight changes in their direction of travel, but reorient themselves more drastically if they overshoot the target.
+Furthermore, the direction of the bacterium's reorientation also depends on whether the cell is traveling in the correct direction.[^Saragosti2011] If the bacterium is moving up an attractant gradient, then it makes smaller changes in its reorientation angle, a feature that helps the cell continue moving straight if it is traveling in the direction of an attractant.

-Bacterial chemotaxis is probably the most studied biological system from the perspective of connecting chemical reactions to the emergent behavior that these reactions cause.
-Yet for many other systems, this thread connecting a reductionist view of a system to its holistic behavior is still a mystery that will continue inspiring the work of biological modelers for a very long time.
+We are fortunate to have this wealth of research on chemotaxis in *E. coli*, which may be the single most studied biological system from the perspective of demonstrating how chemical reactions produce emergent behavior.
+However, for the study of most biological systems, finding a clear thread connecting a reductionist view of the system to that system's holistic behavior remains a dream.
+(For example: how can your thoughts while reading this parenthetical aside be distilled into the firings of individual neurons?)
+Regardless of what the future holds, we can be confident that uncovering the underlying mechanisms of biological systems will continue to inspire the work of biological modelers for many years.

 [^Saragosti2011]: Saragosti J, Calvez V, Bournaveas, N, Perthame B, Buguin A, Silberzan P. 2011.
 Directional persistence of chemotactic bacteria in a traveling concentration wave.
 PNAS.
 [Available online](https://www.pnas.org/content/pnas/108/39/16235.full.pdf)